zuozhenggh/learning-library/developer-library/microservices-oracleteq-kafka/setup/setup-gb.md

-# Workshop Setup
+# Workshop setup

 ## Introduction

-In this lab we will provision and setup the resources to execute microservices in your environment.
+In this laboratory, we will provision and setup the resources to execute microservices in your environment.

 Estimates Time: 15 minutes